2021 Zamfara school kidnapping: Aftermath

 The state police force announced that they would conduct a search-and-rescue operation, and that officers and a military contingent had been deployed to Jangebe to look for the girls.
-All boarding schools in Zamfara State were closed, and the Nigeria Union of Teachers and the National Association of Nigerian Students (NANS) stated that they were prepared to close down all school within Nigeria.
+All boarding schools in Zamfara State were closed, and the Nigeria Union of Teachers and the National Association of Nigerian Students (NANS) stated that they were prepared to close down all schools within Nigeria.
 Residents of Jangebe created roadblocks in the aftermath of the kidnapping and attacked incoming vehicles using sticks and stones.
 Reporters for the Daily Trust were forced to leave the area after their vehicles were stoned by villagers, with one sustaining a head injury after a rock hit a vehicle's windshield.

 Nigerian president Muhammadu Buhari called the abduction "inhumane and totally unacceptable", and said that his administration will "not succumb to blackmail by bandits who target innocent school students in the expectations of huge ransom payments".
 He subsequently ordered a no-fly zone to be imposed across the state and stopped all mining activities on 2 March 2021.
 The Zamfara state governor Bello Matawalle stated a commitment to the rescue of the schoolgirls.
 The event was condemned by UNICEF and Save the Children.